 What is enamel?

-So what does the enamalware production process look like?
+What does the enamalware production process look like?

 The first stage is metalworking

 This is where the material is coated with a ground coat to prepare it for the outer layer.
 Following this the product is inspected by our quality control team.
-If it looks good and passes this stage, it can then be fired at very high temperatures.
+If it passes this stage, it can then be fired at very high temperatures.
 It is inspected once more after firing to ensure no defects have occurred.

 ● Safe for the health of your family members and anti-allergenic,